boschresearch/blech-doc/website/content/en/blog/articles/purpose-of-blech.md

 Blech, as currently released, is a working first step.
 There is a longer road map for making it a richer language.

-Some parts of the core language are not implemented yet
+Some parts of the core language are not implemented yet:
 - enumeration types,
 - references as a tractable alternative for pointers,
-- synchronous events, which can be emitted from the program and are reset by the run-time system
+- synchronous events, which can be emitted from the program and are reset by the run-time system.

 Currently we are working on the module system, that incorporates cycle-free dependency management of separately compilable modules into the language.
 The module system shall support, information hiding, black-box reuse and white-box testing.